fa93hws/comprehensive-typescript-react-starter/README.md

 Extended https://github.com/fa93hws/simple-typescript-react-starter

 ## What's extra?
+### It contains
+- React
+- Webpack
+- Typescript
+- Mobx
+- Jest, enzyme

 ### Development
-Debug webpack in VScode (should be easy to adapt to other platform such as Chrome DevTools)
+- Debug webpack in VScode (should be easy to adapt to other platform such as Chrome DevTools)

 ### Test
-- Jest with snapshot test.
+- Unit test and snapshot test via Jest.